karangupta982/InsureFlow/README.md

 # InsureFlow
-An End to end project with machine learning, mlops
+An End to end project with Machine Learning, MLOPS.